grindsa/acme2certifier/docs/acme_srv.md

 | `Renewalinfo`   | `retry_after_timeout`                 | Number of seconds a client should wait before retrying a pending certificate renewal                                                                                                                                  | Integer                                                                                                                 | 600                                         |
 | `Renewalinfo`   | `renewal_force`                       | Forces certificate renewal regardless of the usual renewal threshold or timing conditions                                                                                                                             | True/False                                                                                                              | False                                       |

+### DBhandler

+`handler` selects the database backend at runtime (`wsgi` = SQLite via the WSGI handler, `django` = Django ORM).
+It takes precedence over the `ACME_SRV_DB_HANDLER` environment variable.
+Use `handler_module` only when pointing at a custom backend module.

+On pip, DEB, and RPM installs, `handler:` is the normal way to choose the backend.
+In Docker, the image tag also selects the web stack — tag and `handler:` must agree for now.
+See [Containerized installation — Image tag vs handler](install_docker.md#image-tag-vs-dbhandler-handler).

 The options for the `CAhandler` section depend on the CA handler.

 Further options for the `Hooks` section depend on the concrete hooks class.